Donders-Institute/bidscoin/docs/installation.rst

 Using a Docker container
 ------------------------

 If the Apptainer container is not working for you, it is also possible to use a `Docker <https://docs.docker.com>`__ container.
 The Docker versus Apptainer image and container usage are very similar, and both have their pros and cons.
-A fundamental argument for using Apptainer is that it doesn't require root permission (admin rights), whereas a fundamental argument for using Docker is that it is not limited to Linux hosts.
+A fundamental argument for using Apptainer is that it does not require root permission (admin rights), whereas a fundamental argument for using Docker is that it is not limited to Linux hosts.

 The current Docker image includes the same as the Apptainer image: